-Commit to making time: I’m guessing that you instinctively thought about your lack of time as the reason you may not spend enough time during the week on continuous learning.
+Commit to making time: You likely instinctively thought about your lack of time as the reason you may not spend enough time during the week on continuous learning.
 Of course, if learning’s never a priority, you can soon find yourself way behind your peers.
-I make the time in various ways throughout my day (with plenty of down time and rest/recharge activities too):
+Here are some ways to sneak it in:

-– learning while my mind’s fresh, early AM, with a cup of coffee and one online course module before my kids get up;
+– learning while your mind’s fresh, early AM, with a cup of coffee and one online course module before any other household members get up;

 – listening to work podcasts in the car;

-– absorbing new information during “down time” moments during the day – when I’m waiting on hold, sitting in a waiting room, or waiting for food to cook, I turn to my “save for learning” online folder
+– absorbing new information during “down time” moments during the day – while waiting on hold, sitting in a waiting room, or waiting for food to cook, using a “save for learning” online folder

-– Choosing one of my stack of business books that I read before bed instead of watching TV;
+– Choosing one of a stack of business books to read before bed instead of watching TV;

-– Switching freely between “learning” and “creating” modes- if my mind’s feeling stuck creatively, I switch modes and open up an article or video I’ve saved, and once my mind’s fresh again, I switch back to creating
+– Switching freely between “learning” and “creating” modes- if your mind’s feeling stuck creatively, switch modes and open up an article or video you’ve saved, and once your mind’s fresh again, switch back to creating

 Build a stack of go-to learning resources that span a lot of topics: If you curate articles, books, resources, videos and other learning modes on a regular basis, you’ll always have something at the ready when the opportunity presents itself.
 That way you don’t have to find new learning tools in the moment (which may lead to some mindless scrolling instead); they’re already ready for you.
 Find a way to organize/store/find resources when you want them.
 That means investing some up-front time (downloading podcasts, acquiring books from the store or library, saving online articles, signing up for self-paced courses, etc.).